 The Company operates internationally and is exposed to potentially adverse movements in foreign currency exchange rates.
 The Company enters into foreign currency forward contracts to reduce the exposure to foreign currency exchange rate fluctuations on certain foreign currency denominated monetary assets and liabilities.
 The Company does not use foreign currency contracts for speculative or trading purposes.
-The Company records these forward contracts at fair value.
-The counterparty to these foreign currency forward contracts is a financial institution that the Company believes is creditworthy, and therefore, we believe the credit risk of counterparty non-performance is not significant.
+The Company believes is creditworthy, and therefore, we believe the credit risk of counterparty non-performance is not significant.
 These foreign currency forward contracts are not designated for hedge accounting treatment.
 Therefore, the change in fair value of these derivatives is recorded into earnings as a component of interest and other income (expense), net and offsets the change in fair value of the foreign currency denominated monetary assets and liabilities, which are also recorded in interest and other income (expense), net.
 The duration of these forward contracts is usually between two to three months.